 Contrary to the odd name and its translucent-grey colour, Pocari Sweat does not taste like sweat; it is a mild-tasting, relatively light, sweet drink.

-• What do you think about the brand name (Pocari Sweat) and its slogan?
+What do you think about the brand name (Pocari Sweat) and its slogan?

 Sources: Otsuka Pharmaceutical Co.
-Ltd. www.waterlanders.com (website of Pocari Sweat).
+Ltd. www.otsuka.co.jp/poc/.Pocari Sweat's official website.